 Beyond Acoustic Sparsity and Linguistic Bias: A Prompt-Free Paradigm for Mispronunciation Detection and Diagnosis

-Haopeng Geng, Longfei Yang, Xi Chen et al.🥈 Ranked 2nd in the Iqra'Eval2 Challenge 2026!!- CROTTC Front-end - Proposed a highly sensitive acoustic front-end to capture fine-grained phonetic deviations, effectively mitigating the acoustic sparsity inherent in traditional CTC-based MDD systems.
+Haopeng Geng, Longfei Yang, Xi Chen et al.🥈 Ranked 2nd in the Iqra'Eval2 Challenge 2026- CROTTC Front-end - Introduces a dense acoustic front-end for capturing fine-grained phonetic deviations beyond the sparse peaks produced by conventional CTC models.

-- Indirect Fusion & Prompt-free Inference - Developed a knowledge transfer paradigm to integrate pronunciation-specific cues into language models, enabling prompt-free inference while maintaining highly competitive cross-lingual performance.
+- Indirect Fusion & Prompt-free Inference - Transfers pronunciation-specific cues into a language model during training, enabling inference without a text prompt.

 - IF-MDD: Indirect Fusion for Prompt-free Mispronunciation Detection and Diagnosis